-The Personal Trainer Model Main Control Console utilizes membrane style push buttons that provide users with full control over desired settings such as speed, incline, modes, and general operation.
+The Personal Trainer Model main control panel utilizes membrane style push buttons that provide users with full control over desired settings such as speed, incline, modes, and general operation.

 While the LCD Screen displays current training mode, detailed graphs and workout progress.
-A Magnetic Safety Tether (1) is located in the center of the counsel, the clip end of the tether should be clipped to the user to ensure if they were to leave the running surface, the unit will automatically shut off.
+The 4 Front Medical Model utilizes an Emergency Stop Push Button (1) as well as a Magnetic Safety Tether (2) located in the center of the counsel, the clip end of the tether should be clipped to the user to ensure if they were to leave the running surface, the unit will automatically shut off.